Daimler DS420: Royal tradition

 The Daimler DS420 can claim a special royal record.
 The rear compartment allows up to six passengers, the occasional seats favouring children.
 There is no other car that had the honour to carry six members of a reigning royal family at the same time except the Daimler Limousine.
 Both sons of Queen Margrethe II of Denmark have four children and they can be seen travelling together with their parents in the rear of the Daimlers.
 On the other hand, royals sometimes can be found in the drivers compartment of the DS420, such as Prince William in August 1999 or Princess Anne leaving Easter Service at Windsor Chapel in 2016.

-With orders from no less than ten reigning monarchs, the Daimler DS420 not just side-lined the Rolls-Royce Phantom VI which could only boast orders from the King of Thailand and the Sultan of Brunei, but all other models produced in automobile history.
-If any model can claim the appellation of "Royal", it is the Daimler DS420.
-It highlights the special significance of this model that it is still in use by the courts of the United Kingdom, Denmark, Sweden, and Luxembourg, despite its production having ended more than a quarter of a century ago and despite the discontinuation of the Daimler marque since 2008.
+With orders from no less than ten reigning monarchs, the Daimler DS420 bested not only the Rolls-Royce Phantom VI, which only drew orders from the King of Thailand and the Sultan of Brunei, but all other models produced in automobile history in terms of gubernatorial orders.
+This highlights this model's significance and importance as a luxury automobile; it is still in use by the state offices of the United Kingdom, Denmark, Sweden, and Luxembourg, despite its production having ended and the discontinuation of the Daimler marque.